 The bargain buy – Arlec Classic

 It’s very basic, with a clean white exterior and four blades.
-The Arlec Classic is only for indoor use, has a reversible motor, and can be adapted to add a ceiling fan light.
+Arlec’s Classic ceiling fan is only for indoor use, has a reversible motor, and can be adapted to add a ceiling fan light.
 The blades are made of MDF while the motor is contained within a metal housing.
 It’s controlled by wiring it up to a wall plate (aka wall switch), with three fan speeds.
 This fan, with one of the lowest prices on the market, does the job without anything fancy.

 You may also be interested in:

 It’s priced down the lower end but is a step up in appearance from the very cheapest models on the market.
 The Airfusion Airlie from Lucci Air has three plywood blades and a clean white finish, featuring a white light in the centre.
 The three air speeds are controlled by wiring up a wall switch – it’s also compatible with a remote control which is sold separately.
 It’s suitable for indoor use only.